-In the webinar, we’ll cover topics like basic tax knowledge, what causes trouble with the IRS, how to get out of trouble with the IRS, how to find the right tax professional, and the best tax hack we know (you’ll have to tune in to learn this one!).
+In the webinar, we’ll cover topics like basic tax knowledge, what causes trouble with the IRS, how to get out of trouble with the IRS, and how to find the right tax professional.
+One of the basics we’ll discuss is the multitude of tax forms.
+Here’s a primer to get you started:

 More tax tips to make this year’s tax season easier

-Tax season officially opened on January 27, so you can file your taxes anytime between now and April 15.
+Tax season officially opened on February 12, so you can file your taxes anytime between now and April 15.
 The earlier you file, the earlier you get your tax refund.
 It’s as simple as that.
+When you file may also affect when you get a new stimulus check from the latest COVID-19 stimulus package (if Congress approves it and you qualify).

 File even if you can’t pay